Work with formula columns (preview)

 Add a formula column

-- Enter a Name for the column, such as Total price.
+- Enter a Display name for the column.

-The following data types can be displayed in a formula column:
+You can display the following data types in a formula column:

 - Decimal Number